 As a prelude to the festival, we hosted a Summit of invited-only experts, modeled after TED Talks.
 We listened to one another in order to construct unknown territories for educating a new generation of healthy, creative, productive and imaginative citizens.
 Many offered insights about the interdisciplinary connections of dance and the movement arts aligned to medicine, music, technology, healthcare, business, art making and architecture.
 Representatives from these and many other fields examined how we work together for the greater good.
 The opportunity to engage our minds and imaginations across disciplines became an academic and artistic feast that inspired many.

 In order to fulfill our mission and vision, we will need resources to offer this innovative and exciting work to the global community.
-And we see the First Stage, described below, as most important for this Strategic Plan.
+We see the First Stage, described below, as most important for this Strategic Plan.
 We are looking for individual and corporate partners.
 Our chief goal is to find a donor who wishes endow the Center through a naming opportunity.
-We are also seeking funding for an Endowed Chair to carry on the vision of the work.
-Here are specific needs:
+We are also seeking funding for an Endowed Chair and Artist in Residence Program Here are specific needs:

 • Purchase state of the art digital media and editing equipment for filming and provide funds for on-going media work to setup a innovative lab for the creation of new work.

-• Media Specialist/Technical Director who will oversee the space and equipment, co-teach media and dance classes and serve as a collaborator for new work.
+• Full-time Media Specialist/Technical Director/Space Manager who will oversee the space and equipment, co-teach media and dance classes and serve as a collaborator for new work.

 • Renovate the existing sound and lighting booth in Nassau 114; and transform the equipment into state of the art, digital sound and lighting booth, working with portable equipment that can follow us to various venues throughout the world and be used for performances at the Center.

 • Purchase new lighting instruments and cable for both spaces.